michaeljclark/michaeljclark.github.io/index.md

-The goal is to quantify the factors that contribute to the performance difference between native x86-64 code and translated RISC-V code, so future benchmarks may measure the following factors:
+The goal is to quantify the factors that contribute to the performance difference between native x86-64 code and translated RISC-V code, so future benchmarks should measure the following factors:

 - Sign extension overhead
 - Number of fused macro-ops